-Spring is officially here, and the warmer weather and blossoming trees may have you itching to go out into the garden to get your hands dirty!
-But before you hit the nurseries and buy all the pretty flowers in sight, take a little time for some spring cleaning in your landscape.
+Spring is just around the corner, and the warmer weather and blossoming trees may have you itching to go out into the garden to get your hands dirty!
+Take advantage of this time to do some spring cleaning in your landscape.

 You’ll be creating a clean slate for your spring plantings and will reap the rewards of your work over the coming garden season.

 Plant Clean-Up: Out with the Old, In With the New

-Even low-maintenance landscapes need occasional trimming to look neat and tidy (and to promote new growth).
+Even low-maintenance native landscapes need occasional trimming to look neat and tidy (and to promote new growth).
 Trimming is best performed during the milder seasons to reduce stress, so now is an ideal time.

 Freeze Damage and Dead Growth

-The biggest clean-up job in your garden in early spring is removing frost damaged and any lingering dead foliage from dormant plants.
-The late winter’s topsy-turvy weather was especially hard on plants that are not acclimated to such extreme conditions.
-You may find significant damage on perennials that were actively growing right before the freeze due to unseasonably warm temperatures.
+The biggest clean-up job in your garden in early spring is removing frost-damaged and dead foliage from dormant plants.
+This winter’s prolonged freeze and topsy-turvy weather have been especially hard on plants that are not acclimated to such extreme conditions.
+You may find significant damage throughout your garden, especially on perennials that were actively growing right before the freeze due to unseasonably warm temperatures.

-Any remaining dead foliage should come out now to allow room and light for the newly emerging green we all love to see in spring!
+Any dead foliage should come out now to allow room and light for the newly emerging green we all love to see in spring!